mikezhang01/WatchlistApp/README.md

 - As a user, I want to be able to save my watchlist to a file
 - As a user, I want to be able to load a saved watchlist from file

+## Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by using the panel on the right to add a movie to the watchlist.
+First enter the Title, Year, Duration, and Description of the movie into the text boxes.
+Then hit the Add button, a confirmation window will pop up, and you can see the added movie displayed in the watchlist on the left panel.
+- You can generate the second required event related to removing Xs from a Y by selecting a movie from the watchlist that is displayed on the left panel, then click the Remove button.
+This wll remove the selected movie from the watchlist.
+- You can locate my visual component by looking at the top left of the window, where I have changed the frame Icon to a custom image clapperboard.
+- Additionally, I also have 2 more visual components.
+  The first one is the frame Icon for the Additional Info display window has also been changed to a different image by me.
+This can be accessed by selecting a movie then click the Additional Info button.
+  Second one is everytime a movie is added (when the add button is clicked), a message will pop up that confirms it, and on that pop-up window I added a custom popcorn image.
+- You can save the state of my application by clicking the Save button at the bottom of the display.
+- You can reload the state of my application by clicking the Load button at the bottom of the display.
+- All user stories from above have also been implemented in the GUI.
+To mark a movie as watched, select a movie from the watchlist then click the Mark as Watched button.
+To rate a movie out of 5, select a movie from the watchlist then click the Rate button.
+A new pop-up window will show up where the user can input a score.
+To sort the watchlist in alphabetical order, clicked the Sort button and the watchlist will be displayed alphabetically.
+- The Additional Info will display more information about a selected movie in a new window.
+This includes the description of the movie, if the movie has been watched, and the score of the movie.
+  To see these, select a movie from the watchlist then click the Additional Info button.

+## Resources

+- GUI's ListSelectionListener is inspired by ListDemo.java from https://docs.oracle.com/javase/tutorial/uiswing/examples/components/index.html
+- JSON Reader, Writer, and Tests are inspired by JsonSerializationDemo  provided
+- Non-Copyrighted images used in GUI are downloaded from https://pixabay.com/
+  - popcornF.png is downloaded at https://pixabay.com/vectors/popcorn-food-snack-movie-cinema-7525406/
+  - movie.png is downloaded at https://pixabay.com/vectors/camera-video-icon-video-camera-2008489/
+  - clapperboard.png is downloaded at https://pixabay.com/vectors/clapperboard-film-movie-cut-video-311792/